DePhoegon/delbase-forge/README.txt

-This Mod is in flux, It will be a soft decration Mod, that will focus on resource recovery.
+This Mod is in flux, It will be a soft decoration Mod, that will focus on resource recovery.

 Color shifting has not been finalized yet (method)